rodriguezda/python-programming-104/unit-1-variables/day1-welcome-slides.md

 **Diego Rodriguez**

 About Me:
-- Data Scientist with Brightspot.
+- Data Scientist/Product Manager with Brightspot.
 I do statistical modeling, data analytics, data engineering, and machine learning.
 - At General Assembly, I teach Python, and have previously taught Data Science.
 Also, I am a graduate of General Assembly’s Data Science Immersive bootcamp in 2017.
 I teach Python with an emphasis on data, data manipulation, data analysis, data science.
-- I enjoy cooking, learning to sail, Marvel movies, AND teaching!
+- I enjoy cooking, learning to sail, AND teaching!

 My Teaching Style:
 - To the point!